 Instructions

-- Place butter and sugar in a stand mixer fitted with a paddle attachment.
-Beat on medium speed until creamy.
-Beat in egg and vanilla until combined.
+- Place butter and brown sugar in the bowl of a large stand mixer, fitted with a paddle attachment OR in a large mixing bowl with a wooden spoon.
+Mix on medium speed or by hand until creamy, about 2 minutes.
+Add egg and vanilla to bowl and mix until smooth.

-- Once dough is firm, remove from fridge and preheat oven to 350F.
-Bake cookies at 9-10 minutes or until edges just start to turn golden (cookies will appear underbaked---this is ok) Cool cookies on baking sheet 10 minutes before transferring to a wire cooling rack to cool completely.
+- Bake cookies at 350F 10-12 minutes until cookies are a light golden brown.
+Remove from oven and allow cookies to cool on baking sheet 10 minutes before transferring to a wire cooling rack to cool completely.
+Enjoy!

 Notes